 - Breeding/Maintenance of colonies of established genetically altered animals

-In 2018 we responded to one Freedom of Information request for details on the use of animals in our research.
+In 2019, we responded to two Freedom of Information request for details on the use of animals in our research.

 All our researchers follow internationally accredited guidelines for best practice and their work is underpinned by the 3Rs principles: